 Note: In humans with autoimmune retinal diseases, the vision loss is not as sudden as in SARD.
 Treatment for human autoimmune retinal disease is geared toward reducing destruction of remaining retinal cells — remaining cells and REMAINING VISION.

-Concept 3: Retinal cells do not regenerate
+Point #3: Retinal cells do not regenerate

-Concept 4: Based on the theory of autoimmune disease, SARD cannot be autoimmune
+Point #4: Based on the theory of autoimmune disease, SARD cannot be autoimmune

 If autoimmune retinal disease destroys cells then they cannot regain vision.
-Since we know that these dogs CAN regain vision, SARD is not likely to be an autoimmune disease.
+Since we know that these dogs can regain vision, SARD is not likely to be an autoimmune disease.
 SARD is some other type of disease process such as a seizure of the retina.

 A) Retinal cells have a seizure